 1250 Lincoln Avenue, Calistoga, CA 94515, (707) 942-4101

 The Calistoga Inn Restaurant & Brewery is for travelers who are looking for a casual lunch and a place to grab a beer (refreshing after a day of wine tasting).
-The outdoor patio stretches along the Napa River and all the beer is made in the historic water tower.
+The outdoor patio with fire pits stretches along the Napa River and all the beer is made in the historic water tower.

 1712 Lincoln Avenue, Calistoga, CA 94515, (707) 942-4913